Anterior approach hip replacement at UC San Diego Health

 Anterior hip replacement allows for unmatched visibility through intraoperative fluoroscopy and computerized navigation.
 Imaging during surgery provides live feedback to ensure hyper-accuracy in the placement of joint components.
 Computerized navigation transmits precision mapping of the surgical field.
 All of this means a better joint fit for the patient, fast recovery and fewer reoperations.

 Why choose UC San Diego for anterior hip replacement?

-UC San Diego Health System performs approximately 150 anterior hip replacements a year – more than any other medical center in the region.
+UC San Diego Health performs approximately 150 anterior hip replacements a year – more than any other medical center in the region.
 This procedure is performed by Francis Gonzales, MD, who is fellowship-trained in anterior hip replacement.
-UC San Diego Health System is fully equipped at both the Medical Center in Hillcrest and at Thornton Hospital in La Jolla with leading-edge specialized equipment, including Hana tables, computerized navigation, robotic systems and intraoperative imaging capability
+UC San Diego Health is fully equipped at both the Medical Center in Hillcrest and at Thornton Hospital in La Jolla with leading-edge specialized equipment, including Hana tables, computerized navigation, robotic systems and intraoperative imaging capability

 Talk to the hip experts today.
 Call 858-657-8200.